gdaow/py-graphql-codegen/README.md

-This utility allows to generate GraphQL code from schema and operation definition, from Jinja2 templates.
+This utility allows to generate GraphQL code from schema and operation definition, from Mako templates.